oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_golden_gate_deployment_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The password associated with the GoldenGate deployment console username.
 The password must be 8 to 30 characters long and must contain at least 1 uppercase, 1 lowercase, 1 numeric, and 1 special character.
-Special characters such as &#x27;$&#x27;, &#x27;^&#x27;, or &#x27;?&#x27; are not allowed.</div>
+Special characters such as &#x27;$&#x27;, &#x27;^&#x27;, or &#x27;?&#x27; are not allowed.
+This field will be deprecated and replaced by &quot;passwordSecretId&quot;.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>